openflighthpc/docs.openflighthpc.org/docs/flight-environment/use-flight/flight-admin-tools/profile.md

 ### `apply <node,node2...> <identity>`

 Applies an identity to one or more nodes. e.g. `flight profile apply node01,node02` or `flight profile apply node01`.
-If an identity's dependencies are not met then the application of the identity to the node will become queued until requirements are satisfied typoeda.
-Stayrt
+If an identity's dependencies are not met then the application of the identity to the node will become queued until requirements are satisfied.

 - `--force` - Overwrite the identity of a node that has already been applied to.
 - `--remove-on-shutdown` - Adds a systemd hook to the node which will trigger removal from the cluster on shutdown if the node's identity supports removal.